MacTynow/datadog-formula/README.rst

 Installs and runs the Datadog agent.

 This formula uses pillar data to store the Datadog API key for your account (see ``pillar.example``).

-Use the following grains to install the associated example configuration file :

-- docker.installed